 Customers frequently ask us this question: What should I charge my customers for my candles?

+What to charge for my candles?
 When I made and sold finished candles, I had an easy equation that I used to figure out the price I would charge my customers for my candles.
 First, I added up all of my expenses.
 This told me how much it cost me to make the candle I was going to sell.
 When I sold my candles at wholesale prices to stores, I charged the customer double what I paid to make the candle.
 When I sold directly to retail customers myself (without sales reps involved), I charged the customer triple what I paid to make the candle.